dermotreynolds/data.io.docs/strategy/DevOps Adoption.md

 If you adopting or maturing Infrastructure As Code principles in your organisation it is a good idea to define what your Vision is and determine what you are going to automate to realise your Vision.

-A good reference architecture for "Everying in Cloud" is the [Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-areas)
+A good reference architecture for "Everying in Cloud" is the [Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-areas).
+You can use this to guide you on the aspects of Cloud that should be automated.

-Below are the type of Cloud aspects which are typically automated to varying degrees.
+Below are the types of Cloud aspects which are typically automated to varying degrees.

 ```mermaid
 flowchart LR